 How to Check your Hair Porosity?

-There are a couple of ways you can find out what your hair porosity is.
-The first two I’ve listed are the most common ones, but I find the last two are the best indicators, and most accurate.
-The best way to visualise what your hair shaft is like, and to explain the cuticles and porosity, is with a pine cone.
+There are a couple of ways you can find out your porosity.
+One of the most common ways is the float test using a cup of water.
+But it’s so inaccurate, I don’t recommend it.
+I find the wet and dry tests are the best indicators, most consistent and most accurate.
+The best way to visualise what your hair shaft is like, and to explain the cuticles, is with a pine cone.
 A closed pine cone represents low porosity hair.
 The cuticles are closed, sealed tight, making it harder for water, oils and products to penetrate.
 An open pine cone represents high porosity hair.
-The cuticles are open and therefore water, oil and products can easily penetrate it; but it can also lose moisture easily because the cuticles are open.
+The cuticles are open and therefore water, oil and products can easily penetrate it.
+But the cuticles remain open, meaning hair can easily dry out and tangle.
+Medium porosity is the most healthy, and natural state for hair porosity.
+The cuticle opens to absorb water, oil and products.
+But also closes back down to protect the hair shaft.

 The Slide Test